ros2/realtime_support/README.md

 -u Specify the update period.
 Default units are microseconds.
 Use the suffix "s" for seconds, "ms" for milliseconds, "us" for microseconds, and "ns" for nanoseconds.
 Default update period will be 1ms

--m If enabled, disable dynamic memory allocation and lock the stack to the specified size. "b" for bytes, "kb" for kilobytes, "mb" for megabytes, "gb" for gigabytes (use with caution).
+-m If enabled, enable dynamic memory allocation and lock the stack to the specified size. "b" for bytes, "kb" for kilobytes, "mb" for megabytes, "gb" for gigabytes (use with caution).
 Default stack size will be 1024MB.

 -i Specify how many iterations to run the real-time loop.